JudiniLabs/mcp-code-graph/README.md

 This MCP allows you to interact with the knowledge graphs available in your CodeGPT account.

-You’ll be able to use these advanced graph-based queries across different MCP Hosts such as ChatGPT, Cursor, Windsurf, GitHub Copilot, Claude Desktop, and others.
+You’ll be able to use these advanced graph-based queries across different MCP Hosts such as ChatGPT, Cursor, Windsurf, CodeGPT Extension, GitHub Copilot, Claude Desktop, and others.

 ## Available Tools